Courses on the graduate level

 The Centre for Medical Humanities hosts the Medical Humanities Graduate programme.
 Within this framework, we organize interdisciplinary PhD-courses aimed at doctoral students in biomedicine, humanities and social science subjects.

-In the spring of 2024, the course Publishing interdisciplinary research 3 credits will be organized, and in the spring of 2025 the master's course "Vulnerable evidence: Trust and mistrust in medical knowledge" 7.5 credits will be organized within the master's program in the history of science and ideas.
+In the spring of 2025 the course "Vulnerable evidence: Trust and mistrust in medical knowledge" 7.5 credits will be organized within the master's program in the history of science and ideas.
 The course is open to advanced level students and doctoral students in all faculties.

 Read more about the course